abhicoo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The batch_size is set to 128 which is how much data we will process in each iteration to compute gradient and adjust or tune weights.
 The epochs is set to 15 which was calculated through trial and repeat method at point after which accuracy stops to improve.
 The learning rate is set to 0.001 which was calculated through trial and repeat.
-We accept the learning_rate which redues the loss most.
+We accept the learning_rate which reduces the loss most.

 ![alt text][image5]
 Above is image showing how cost changed over every epoch generated from tensorboard